 I am Cindy, and I was adopted.
 I am not Cindy who is adopted.
 Along the way of my adoption journey, I searched for and found my biological mother.
 I also discovered that I am special, but not because I was once her daughter or because I became my adoptive parents’ daughter.
 I am special because I believe I was made to be so!

 “Her daddy’s a doctor and she’s adopted!”

-Not good different; my adoptive parents had always emphasized that I was special because I was different.
-I had been chosen.
-That my differences from other children made me somehow more special.
+My adoptive parents had always emphasized that I was special because I was different.
+They chose me out of all the other children they could have adopted.
+They said the ways I was different from other children made me special, like I was meant to be in their family.
 And yet now here I was, feeling like a leper.
-Bad different.

-The thought had never before crossed my mind that being adopted was taboo.
-I pretended not to hear.
+The thought had never before crossed my mind that have been adopted was taboo.
+So, I pretended not to hear.

 But I had heard.
-The words she had whispered rocked my safe little world.
+The words my friend had whispered rocked my safe little world.

-Many adoptees suffer from an emotional ‘root of rejection’- a dangerous root causing us to readily believe we are reject-able, drawing us dangerously inward and downward, with strong feelings of isolation.
+Many adoptees suffer from an emotional “root of rejection”—a dangerous root causing us to readily believe we are reject-able.
+This can draw us dangerously inward and downward with strong feelings of isolation.

-As we accept the truth that we are special—not because we are adopted, but simply because we are, we will begin to see and appreciate the beauty of the gift of adoption without tying our sense of self-worth to it.
+As we accept the truth that we are special—not because we are adopted, but simply because we are—we can begin to see and appreciate the beautiful gift of adoption without tying our self-worth to it.

-As an adult, I sometimes consider what I would have said to that girl in second grade if I were given the chance again, with the knowledge that I have now.
-I like to think that I would have smiled, taken a deep breath and told my story – a story just as and no more beautiful than her own.
-I would have told her that I am special, not because I’m adopted, but because I am.
+As an adult, I sometimes consider what I would have said to that second-grade friend if I were given the chance again.
+With the knowledge that I have now, I like to think that I would have smiled, taken a deep breath and told my story.
+I know my story is just as beautiful than her own; no more and no less.
+I also would have told her that I am special, not because I’m adopted, but because I am.